 Though remote, Skiary is relatively easy to reach.
 We are 4 hours from Glasgow and Edinburgh, and about 2 hours from Inverness and Fort William.
-From the end of the road at Kinloch Hourn, Skiary is reached in 30 minutes (not including photo stops!) on foot, or in 10 minutes on our boat.
-We can usually pick up guests and luggage in the boat from the jetty at the end of the road (as shown in the picture.)
+From the end of the road at Kinloch Hourn, Skiary is reached in 35 minutes (not including photo stops!) on foot.
+We can usually pick up luggage in the boat from the jetty at the end of the road (as shown in the picture.)

 Kinloch Hourn is most easily reached by the 22 mile single-track road from Invergarry to Kinloch Hourn.
 Allow about an hour from the A87 turn-off.
 We will meet you at Kinloch Hourn, where there is ample parking (£1 per night).
 For directions, click the blue marker in the map below, then click "Directions".

 Fort William can be reached by train (a sleeper service runs from London).
 From here, we can arrange transfers with a local taxi company who will take you to Kinloch Hourn, where we will meet you with the boat.